unitedstates/licensing/index.md

 *This language is in use by the Department of Health & Human Services's [ckanext-datajson project](https://github.com/HHS/ckanext-datajson) and the Consumer Financial Protection Bureau's [qu project](https://github.com/cfpb/qu), both on github.com.*

+It is incumbent on the agency to attempt to determine the intellectual property status of any work it publishes as open data.
+If the status of a work is unclear, it should be clearly marked as not open, such as with a notice that the work may not be a work of the United States Government.

 When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.
 In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of the [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free” and thus might not be considered open.
+In that case, non-open data should be clearly marked in a machine-processable manner.

 *WhiteHouse.gov uses this mixed approach at http://www.whitehouse.gov/copyright.*